The Who by Numbers: Remasters and reissues

 The 1996 remaster was remixed by Jon Astley.

 On 24 December 2011, the album was remastered and reissued in Japan using the original mix.
 The live bonus tracks from the previous edition were included on the reissue.
 The packaging replicated the original vinyl release of the album.

+On 1 September 2026, The Who announced that the album would be getting a Super Deluxe Edition featuring new remasters, demos, outtakes and a live album.

 Track listing

 All songs written by Pete Townshend, except where noted.